theyosh/TerrariumPI/docs/_tabs/install.md

 2. Make a backup of existing version. `mv /home/pi/TerrariumPI /home/pi/TerrariumPI.old`

+## First setup
 Now, install TerrariumPI v4 as [described here](#terrariumpi).
 And then you need to set it up as you want.
-So that means adding sensors and relays.
-When that is running, you can start migrating the relay history data.
+So that means adding at least all the relays you want to use/migrate.
+When that is done, shutdown TerrariumPI 4 and continue with the last migrations step.

 ## Migrate